VH-Lab/NDI-matlab/docs/reference/+ndi/+setup/+daq/+metadatareader/AngelucciStims.m.md

   This function can be overridden in more specialized stimulus classes.

-Help for ndi.setup.daq.metadatareader.AngelucciStims/readmetadata is inherited from superclass NDI.DAQ.METADATAREADER
+Help for ndi.setup.daq.metadatareader.AngelucciStims/readmetadata is inherited from superclass ndi.daq.metadatareader
 ```

 ---